-Are these supply and chain shortages interfering with America's economic recovery?
+The supply and chain shortages interfering with America's economic recovery.

-So the holidays jewelry should not be affected for the most part.
-Um, you know, gift cards won't be affected, right?
-Uh, there's going to, for example, toys, if you're not shopping for toys now, uh, you may not have your favorite toy for your child or loved one.
-If you're going to shop in middle to end of November, there may be shortages of key toys, uh, even for black Friday and cyber Monday, if we think about it, the, the reason toys will be affected anything that's plastic or metal is produced in China or elsewhere.
+The holidays jewelry should not be affected for the most part, um, you know, gift cards won't be affected, right?
+Uh, there's going to be, for example, toys, if you're not shopping for toys now, uh, you may not have your favorite toy for your child or a loved one.
+If you're going to shop in middle to end of November, there may be shortages of key toys, uh, even for black Friday and cyber Monday, if we think about it, the reason toys will be affected anything that's plastic or metal is produced in China or elsewhere.
 And some manufacturers actually are making decisions not to ship certain toys right now.
 So any kind of toys that are plastic or metal apparel items, I would absolutely be looking at those right now because the vast majority of apparel items are produced in China, Vietnam, Bangladesh, and all those places have had issues with COVID and supply disruptions.
-So there's going to be gaps at, at various apparel retailers and then consumer electronics and small appliances, uh, even refrigerators, uh, and, and larger appliances because they contain microchips are also affected.
-And, and so if you're just going to start early, I would certainly recommend across everything except framing me jewelry to at least browse.
+So there's going to be gaps at, at various apparel retailers and, and then consumer electronics and small appliances, uh, even refrigerators, uh, and, and larger appliances because they contain microchips are also affected.
+And, and so if you're just going to start early, I would certainly recommend across everything except framing the jewelry to at least browse.
 And if you see it, and it's something that you really want, I strongly recommend that you get it.